Hinchliffe Stadium: Stadium renovation

 The stadium had a soft opening on May 17, 2023, that featured a high school softball game, as well as a baseball game between Paterson's Eastside High School and Don Bosco Prep.
 Hinchliffe's grand opening occurred on May 19, 2023, and was attended by numerous celebrities, including Whoopi Goldberg and New Jersey Senator Cory Booker.
 Goldberg told the media that preserving the stadium was essential to preserving American history, saying "Anything that's happened in this country should never be erased from books of any kind because we need to know, we need to remember.
 Little kids need to know, and they need to understand.
 There's not a color in this country that doesn't participate in our collective history."
 Other notables in attendance included Executive Director of the MLB Players Association Tony Clark, former baseball team manager Joe Maddon, and MLB Network insider Tom Verducci.

 During the opening ceremonies, Sayegh said that he and former professional baseball player Harold Reynolds had spoken to MLB Commissioner Rob Manfred about hosting an annual major league baseball game at the stadium as a means of honoring the Negro leagues.

 The Jackals played their first game at the stadium on May 21, 2023, against the Sussex County Miners.
 400 people attended the game and saw the Jackals defeat the Miners 10–6.

 Critics of the stadium renovation included Jackal fans who questioned the decision moving the team to an area with significant crime and transportation issues.
 Jackals owner Al Dorso, who agreed to lease the stadium from the city annually for 180 days, was also criticized by community leaders for placing profits over the needs of local residents.

+Cosmos soccer

+In February 2025, the group behind a northern New Jersey-based expansion franchise in the United Soccer League's League One announced that they would play at Hinchliffe Stadium starting in 2026.
+This team was eventually announced as the third official edition of the New York Cosmos in July 2025.
+The Cosmos played their first game at Hinchliffe Stadium on March 14, 2026, losing to visiting Portland Hearts of Pine 3−1.